Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

        cell should be drawn.
 These values go clockwise, starting at 12 o'clock.
   - @c "stops": an array of which rows to skip over when changing the column's cell highlighting.\n This is an array of @c "position" items.
-- @c "columns-add-aggregates": an array of column aggregate definitions that will be added to the table.\n Each column aggregate node contains the following properties:
+- @c "add-aggregates": an array of aggregate definitions that will be added to the table.\n Each aggregate node contains the following properties:
+  - @c "type": where to add the aggregate.\n
+    Available options are:
+    - @c "row"
+    - @c "column"
-  - @c "type": the type of aggregate column to add.\n Available options are:
+  - @c "aggregate-type": the type of aggregate to add.\n Available options are:
     - @c "percent-change"
+    - @c "total"
+  - @c "background": the background color for the column/row.
+This can be either a color name or hex-encoded value.
-  - @c "name": the name for the column.
+  - @c "name": the name for the newly added aggregate column/row.
-  - @c "start": the first column that the aggregate column should use.\n This property is optional, and if not included the first numeric column encountered will be used.\n Refer to the [position](#position-properties) properties that are available.
+  - @c "start": the first column/row that the aggregate column/row should use.\n
+       This property is optional, and if not included the first numeric column/row encountered will be used.\n Refer to the [position](#position-properties) properties that are available.
-  - @c "end": the last column that the aggregate column should use.\n This property is optional, and if not included the last numeric column encountered will be used.
+  - @c "end": the last column/row that the aggregate column/row should use.\n
+       This property is optional, and if not included the last numeric column/row encountered will be used.
        Like @c "start", this is optional and has the same properties.
 - @c "cells-update": an array of cell updating commands, which contain the following properties:
   - @c "column": the column position of the cell to update.\n